Frequently Asked Questions

 Notebooks' Markdown converter by default uses typographic quotes and dashes, but there is a switch in Notebooks' settings Write & Edit > Markdown to change that.
 When turned off, quotes will appear as "xyz" instead of „xyz“.

 MathJax and KaTeX are display engines for complex mathematic formulas, and Notebooks supports both in combination with Markdown.
-The simplest option to use MathJax or KaTeX is by selecting one of Notebooks' pre-installed document themes which include all the necessary scripts (Scientific+MathJax or Scientific+Katex).
+The simplest option to use MathJax or KaTeX is by selecting one of Notebooks‘ pre-installed document themes which include all the necessary scripts (Scientific+MathJax and Scientific+Katex).

-Alternatively you can add the necessary scripts at the bottom of your favorite document style sheet (right after the </style>
+Alternatively you can add the required scripts at the bottom of your favorite document style sheet (right after the </style>

 tag), or you simply add these lines at the top of a Markdown document.